National Center for Construction Education & Research

 How many students can be proctored at the same time?

-How much advance notice do I need to give NCCER before a scheduled testing session?
+How much advance notice do I need to give NCCER before a basic remote proctor testing session?

 NCCER needs a minimum of 24 hours (excluding Saturdays, Sundays and national holidays) advance notice for scheduled testing sessions.

 Requests to test outside our normal hours should be submitted to NCCER as soon as possible so that we can coordinate schedules for our auditing team.